bracesoftware/DETUtils-Old/d_docs.md

 - Automatic debugging literally sends debug messages whenever it needs to.
 - With this feature you can easily track problems and report them on Discord or try to troubleshoot them yourself.

-To enable A.D. feature, use:
+To enable advanced debugging feature, use:

 ```pawn
 #define detutils_debug
 ```

 To join Discord server, [click here...](https://discord.gg/samp)

+**NOTE:** After you enabled advanced debugging, your console may be full with *DETUtils* debug messages - in that case, don't worry.

 ## Compile-time errors